csci338/fall2023/pages/_assignments/lab06.md

 app.mount("/", StaticFiles(directory="ui", html=True), name="ui")
 ```

 This code allows us to server static files from the `ui` directory as if they were coming from the root of the website.
-Verify that you did it correctly by trying to access these static files via FastAPI:
+Verify that you did it correctly by trying to access these static files via FastAPI (note that the Docker container you made in Lab 5 must be running):

 * <a href="http://localhost:8000/js/main.js" target="_blank">http://localhost:8000/js/main.js</a>
 * <a href="http://localhost:8000/css/styles.css" target="_blank">http://localhost:8000/css/styles.css</a>